yamaton/vscode-h2o/README.md

 * Quast
 * ... and many more!

-Please post [here](https://github.com/yamaton/h2o-curated-data/issues/1) if you feel some tools are missing.
+[Here](https://github.com/yamaton/h2o-curated-data/blob/main/general.txt) is the list of bioinformatics tools supported by the extra data.
+Please post [here](https://github.com/yamaton/h2o-curated-data/issues/1) if you find some missing.

-## Extension-specific Commands
+## Extension Commands

 This extension provides following commands: